scalameta/nvim-metals/README.md

 Custom functions are similar to Custom Callbacks in that you use them to override a default setup option for Metals.

-Currently if you use an build definition structure with multiple nested build files, the Nvim LSP client will re-initialize when you go into a module with another build file.
+Currently if you use a build definition structure with multiple nested build files, the Nvim LSP client will re-initialize when you go into a module with another build file.
 In order to prevent this, use the `metals.root_pattern()` function to override the `root_dir` function like below: